-To limit all discharges from existing and future development to meet applicable state or federal environmental quality statutes, rules and standards.
+To limit all discharges from existing and future development to meet applicable state or federal environmental quality statutes, rules, and standards.

 To encourage industries to locate in Stanfield that would have minimal significant detrimental effect on the environmental resources of the area.